jrblom2/Franka-Emika-Admittance-Control/README.md

-# Franka-Emika-Admittance-Control
+# Shared-Learning-with-Admittance-Control
-This repository contains code to perform basic admitance control using a Franka Emika reasearch arm.
-It is structured like a ROS2 project and package, however ROS2 is not used directly for the control.
+This repository contains packages to perform basic admitance control using a Franka Emika reasearch arm as well as demonstration learning using ergodic control.

-ROS2 is used for the transfer of data out of the libFranka control loop to other devices on the network.
+ROS2 is used primarily to transfer data between control systems.

 <img width="968" height="876" alt="controller drawio(2)" src="https://github.com/user-attachments/assets/9eadc783-8313-49a7-a5e6-b86a8219c7bb" />